blindpandas/bookworm/bookworm/resources/userguide/en/bookworm.md

 To install and run Bookworm on your computer, visit the [Bookworm releases page](https://github.com/blindpandas/bookworm/releases) and download the latest release.

+Current builds require Windows 8.1 or later.
+Windows 7 and earlier are not supported.

 Bookworm comes in three flavors:

 * 32-bit installer for computers running 32-bit or 64-bit Windows